vegaprotocol/vega/proto/doc/index.md

 <a name="api.AssetsRequest"></a>

 ### AssetsRequest
-The request to get the lit of all assets in vega
+Request for a list of all assets enabled on Vega.